gatemezing/ign-iswc2014/vocabularies/README.md

 ======================
 This folder contains 4 vocabularies implemented, and one file instances for better converting administrative units dataset.

-  1- **geofla.ttl** contains the vocabulary for Frnech Administrative units.
+  1- **geofla.ttl** contains the vocabulary for French Administrative units.
 Deployed version at http://data.ign.fr/def/geofla

   2- **geometrie.ttl** is the vocabulary for generic geometries.
 Deployed version at http://data.ign.fr/def/geometrie